vishnu350/rs-mainspring-winder/README.md

 ##### TODO: Add link to FreeCAD installer, mention 0.19 works.
 ##### TODO: Add link to FreeCAD project file.
-##### TODO: Add link to STL files and proper description on how to avoid using FreeCAD.
+##### TODO: Add link to STL files and proper description so some users can avoid using FreeCAD.
 ##### TODO: Add more description on anchor part with pics and how to hold the RS winder.

 # Using the RS winder